cebert/examples-ai-bedrock-agent-national-parks/README.md

 AWS Bedrock support model support varies across regions.
 This project was tested deploying to the `us-east-1` region, which currently has the most robust Bedrock Foundation Model (FM) support.
 See [Model support by AWS Region in Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/models-regions.html).

+If you plan to deploy this project yourself, I assume you have some basic knowledge of AWS Bedrock, AWS CDK, and AWS Lambda.
+If you don't have experience with these topics reading the additional resources included later on this page would be helpful.

 ## Overview

 This project showcases: